 Download the following Excel file for your practice.

-What Is the Row Limit in Excel?
+What Is the Row Limit of MS Excel?

-Just hold the CTRL+Down Arrow key simultaneously and it will direct to the last row.
+Just hold the CTRL+Down Arrow key simultaneously and it will direct you to the last row.
 Now you can easily see the total number of rows.